 During the 1980s Partners in Aid’s policies expanded to include community health and economic development.
 Current activities are facilitated through partnerships with locally registered, in-country non-government organisations (NGOs).
 During the 1990s we also received AusAID NGO Cooperation Program (ANCP) subsidies for projects in India, Bangladesh and Vietnam.

-Partners in Aid currently undertakes project work in Bangladesh, the Philippines, Sri Lanka and India.
+Partners in Aid currently undertakes project work in the Philippines, Sri Lanka and India.
 We are a member of the Australian Council for International Development (ACFID).

 The organisation is managed by a Board of Directors who meet up to 12 times a year.
 During the early days, our office had two paid staff.
 Since 1995, all work has been undertaken on a purely voluntary basis in Australia by directors and supporters, thus ensuring that funds raised are directed at those who have much less.
 This has consistently meant that at least 90% of all funds dispersed were forwarded to overseas partner organisations.